 It is the eastern gateway to the vast range of mountains on offer throughout the National Park.
 You will find around 24 Munros, 65 miles of high-level walks, beautiful lochs and fast-flowing rivers.
 This is a lovely place to come and holiday, whether you are visiting with family or are planning a romantic break.

-With so much on offer, you will never be bored, and with its link to the Queen and the Royal family, you are sure to feel like this is a special break unlike any other.
+With so much on offer, you will never be bored, and with its link to the royal family, you are sure to feel like this is a special break unlike any other.
 Read on to discover all the great things the village of Braemar can offer the avid traveller.

 What to see and do in and around Braemar